 The destruction wrought upon Ishinomaki by the 2011 Great East Japan Earthquake and Tsunami damaged the city’s civic hall and cultural center beyond repair.
 To rebuild, Ishinomaki City wanted to create a landmark combining these two facilities into a new complex—one that would be like a city unto itself, serving the community.

 In 2016, design proposals were screened in a process that included public presentations, with many locals participating.
-In the end, Sou Fujimoto, a leader among the next generation of Japan’s architects, was selected for his innovative design.
+In the end, Sou Fujimoto, a leader among the next generation of Japan’s architects, was selected for his innovative communal architecture.

 The planned site, set off from downtown, is surrounded by residential areas and a scenic mountain backdrop.
 “I wanted to create a new landscape for Ishinomaki that people would find familiar both from near and afar,” Fujimoto says.

 Working on projects around the world from his studios in Tokyo and Paris, Fujimoto aims for structural forms that are simple and subtle in nature, yet distinctly otherworldly and playful.
 He has designed everything from bus stops, public restrooms, and private homes to university facilities and office buildings.
 Recent works include the Musashino Art University Museum and Library built in 2010, and the 2013 Serpentine Pavilion installation in London’s Kensington Gardens—previous winners of the commission include Frank Gehry and Zaha Hadid.

 But among his projects that have reverberated through the architectural world, his plans for the Ishinomaki Cultural Complex Center stand out.
 Construction will begin in fall 2018 and is scheduled to be completed in spring 2021.